Michael-Kidd/GestureBasedUI-Project/README.md

 #### Interface for Light Matrix on Sense Hat

-#### Issues that occured during the project
+#### Issues that occurred during the project
-#####  Adding Atom to the rasperry pi.
+#####  Adding Atom to the raspberry pi.
 We decided to use atom as a compiler due to its ability to code together.
-It does have windows and linux support.
-But due to the fact that our pi is using a armhf and the linux support is only for amd64 architecture.
+It does have windows and Linux support.
+But due to the fact that our pi is using a arm CPU and the Linux support is only for amd64 architecture.
 We were unable to install it on the pi.
-Here is a link to a github account thaat is trying to create a runnable build for arm it unfortunatley doesnt yet have a pi buildable.
+Here is a link to a GitHub account that is trying to create a runnable build for arm it unfortunately doesn't yet have a pi buildable.
 [Atom for ARM] https://github.com/atom/atom/issues/15881

 <hr/>